Here are the Scripture passages first. The homiletical reflections will follow.

 Galatians is a letter about contrasts and chapter 5 is no exception.
 Galatians 5 is in the "so what?" section of Paul's letter against distortions of the gospel being promoted by Judaizers.
 Being a Jesus-follower is clearly more than being a Christian without having to become Jewish.

 Did Paul have Plato and Aristotle in mind as he was writing to the churches in Galatia?
 Those two Greek philosophers had differing ideas about how people acquire virtue.
-Aristotle had theidea that virtue results from habit patterns.
-By that, he meant that if you do good things enoughtimes, you will eventually become good.
+Aristotle had the idea that virtue results from habit patterns.
+By that, he meant that if you do good things enough times, you will eventually become good.
 Plato thought virtues were acquired by right learning.
-Hence, the idea that proper education will eliminate racism, poverty, human trafficking, bullying and other social evils In his letter to the churches in Galatia, Paul disagrees, arguing that virtue is the fruit of something more than just repetition or education.
+Hence, the idea has arisen that proper education will eliminate racism, poverty, human trafficking, bullying, and other social evils.
+In his letter to the churches in Galatia, Paul disagrees, arguing that virtue is the fruit of something more than just repetition or education.

 From time to time Paul uses military imagery in his letters.
 Galatians is no exception as verse 25 of Galatians 5 evokes the image of people marching in line military-style.

-The variety of graces, behavior, and character traits listed in Galatians 5 is spoken of as one fruit.
-This holistic language is different from what is employed in Ephesians 4, Romans 12 and 1 Corinthians 12 when Paul speaks of a plurality of spiritual gifts which are distributed separately.
+The variety of graces, behaviors, and character traits listed in Galatians 5 are spoken of as one fruit.
+This holistic language is different from what is employed in Ephesians 4, Romans 12 and 1 Corinthians 12 where Paul speaks of a plurality of spiritual gifts which are distributed separately.
 This fruit of the spirit with all its characteristics is available to all Christ-followers.
 The metaphor of fruit in Galatians 5 is reminiscent of what Jesus had to say about the vine and branches.

 The Elijah/Elisha narrative describes God intervening in human history in a specific way at a specific time and place.
 This is far more than deism in which God creates but then sits back to watch without involving Himself in any way.

-In Galatians, life in Christ is described as life lived far beyond the demands of the law.
+In Galatians, life in Christ is described as life lived far beyond the law's demands.
 This starkly contrasts with the bloody self-flagellations seen in some Holy Week celebrations around the world.

 On the other hand, the Christian life is not simply radical obedience.
 Paul calls this lifestyle the "fruit of the Spirit."
 We cannot educate ourselves or discipline ourselves into the "pure heart" condition Jesus mentioned in the Beatitudes and which is unpacked here in Galatians 5.
 Bearing the fruit of the Spirit requires God's transformative presence.